zikunz/tp/docs/UserGuide.md

 Welcome to the user guide of **easyLog**! <br>

 Are you a home-based business owner tired of using a pen and paper to keep track of your inventory?
-Do you have limited budget investing in a new system to manage your business?
-Fret not, easyLog, our cross-platform<sup>1</sup> logistic management application will get you covered!
-It is the application to boost your productivity when it comes to managing your items and orders and best of all, it is free!
-Primarily, the current version of easyLog allows you to add new items and orders , view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
-You can also generate a receipt for your customer and view which item generate most number of sales.
+Do you have limited budget to invest in a new system to manage your business?
+Fret not, easyLog, our cross-platform<sup>[1](#1-super-script)
+</sup> logistics management application will get you covered!
+It is the application to boost your productivity when it
+comes to managing your items and orders and best of all, it is free!
+Primarily, the current version of easyLog allows you to add new items and orders, update existing items and orders, view existing items and orders, remove specific items and orders and clear all existing items and orders in the inventory at ease.
+You can also generate a receipt for your customer and find out your best-selling product(s)<sup>[3](#3-super-script)</sup>.

-easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>2</sup>.
-If you type fast, easyLog can get logistic management tasks done more easily and significantly more efficiently than traditional Graphical User Interface (GUI) applications while still having the benefits of GUI; GUI applications allow users to interact with the application through visuals such as buttons, at the expense of lower precision and slower speed as compared to CLI.
+easyLog is highly optimized for home-based business owners like you via a carefully designed Command Line Interface (CLI); this means that you will run the application by typing commands into a command terminal<sup>[2](#2-super-script)
+</sup>.
+If you type fast, easyLog can get logistics management tasks done more efficiently than traditional Graphical
+User Interface (GUI) applications; GUI applications allow users to interact with the applications through visuals such as buttons, at the expense of lower precision and slower speed as compared to CLI.

 If this sounds great to you, we encourage you to visit [1.
-Quick start](#1-quick-start) to learn how to manage your business using easyLog.
+Quick start](#1-quick-start) to learn how to manage your inventory using easyLog.

 - [1.
 Quick start](#1-quick-start)
 - [2.
 Features](#2-features)